mrocklin/mrocklin.github.io/laser-eye-correction.md

 I can see!
 Well, for five minutes anyway.
 Waking up I gently test my eyes against the morning sunlight coming in the window and it … doesn't hurt.
 As the sun rises though, and as my eyes fatigue I do learn that I’m not out of the woods yet.
 The burning is mostly gone, but there’s an interesting fatigue/light sensitivity that persists when I use my eyes for any length of time.

 I go out on an adventurous walk.
-It works as long as I keep my eyes shut 80% of the time.
-At one point before crossing a busy pedestrian bridge I have to stop and rest my eyes before the daunting task of keeping them open during the crossing (a full ten seconds).
+It works as long as I keep my eyes shut 80% of the time, blinking them open frequently to avoid hitting things.
+At one point before crossing a busy pedestrian bridge I have to stop and rest my eyes for a minute before the daunting task of keeping them open during the crossing (a full ten seconds).
 Over the day my eyes get better, and I’m more able to keep them open for longer without fatigue.

 I download audible and start an audiobook.
 My podcast reservoir was running low.
 That, combined with late afternoon walks in the low light (but when sunglasses don't seem entirely strange socially) make me feel almost normal.